doeixd/effectively/README.md

 #### Step 1: A Task is Just an Async Function

-In Effectively, everything starts with a simple idea: a **Task** is just an async function that takes two parameters: a `context` and a `value`.
+In Effectively, everything starts with a simple idea: a **Task** is just an async function that a `context` as its first parameter, followed by any input arguments it needs."

 ```typescript
 interface AppContext {